“At 6,227’ the loudest noise at this Chapel comes from the creek”

 The magic grabs you, absorbs you, when approaching Olympic Valley Chapel.
 The Chapel is nestled in a canopy of trees under the peak of Tram Face, where the loudest noise comes from the creek.
 More than a place of peace and inspiration, and more than a witness of time, Olympic Valley Chapel is the identity of a community deeply rooted in this historic place.

 Here's the remarkable story of Olympic Valley Chapel, the valley's only active church, and why its cultural heritage would be irreplaceable if ever lost.

 The Chapel was built in 1959 as a non-denominational church for the athletes and visitors of the 1960 Olympic Winter Games.
-Wayne and Sandy Poulsen provided the land for the church.
+Wayne and Sandy Poulsen, founders & developers of Olympic Valley, provided the land for the church.

 Reverend Frank Evans was the Chapel’s first permanent minister.
 His creative leadership style drew people from all around Lake Tahoe’s northern region.
 Early morning worship services on the slopes of the mountains of Olympic Valley and Alpine Meadows earned Rev. Evans a national news story in Time magazine with the headline: Taking the Church to Where the People Are.

 Over the next 62 years, the Chapel would experience and overcome some extraordinary events, from being a fully operating church, to a retreat center, to near closure following a devastating fire in 1994.

 With a substantial portion of the church being destroyed by the fire, it became a hazard to the community.
 But repairs were ultimately made, and an ordained United Church of Christ (UCC) minister named Guthrie Swartz was instrumental in saving the church from fading into obscurity.